Honest Inference for Stochastic Optimization: Introduction

-The method studied in this article satisfies the asymptotic validity guarantee~\eqref{eq:asymptotic-validity} and additionally retains validity regardless of the dimension/complexity of the functional $\theta(P)$, including the cases where the dimension is comparable to the sample size.
-This property is termed \emph{dimension-agnostic} by \citet{kim2020dimension}.
+where $\mathbb{P}_{P^N}(\cdot)$ denotes probability under $P^N$.
+It is known that a finite-sample guarantee for fixed $N$ is generally impossible without imposing strong restrictions on the class of distributions $\mathcal{P}^N$ \citep{bahadur1956nonexistence}.
+Although the asymptotic validity guarantee in \eqref{eq:asymptotic-validity} may appear less informative in the settings with high-dimensional parameters, the methods studied in this manuscript satisfies~\eqref{eq:asymptotic-validity} and retains validity regardless of the dimension/complexity of the space $\Theta$, including the cases where the dimension is comparable to the sample size.
+This property has recently been termed \emph{dimension-agnostic} \citep{kim2020dimension}, though closely related ideas also appear in \citet{Robins2006}.

+Finally, the guarantee \eqref{eq:asymptotic-validity} does not require uniqueness of the minimizer.
+To simplify notation, the following convention will be used:

-Commonly used confidence set procedures include (1) the Wald methods based on the limiting distribution of a studied estimator, and (2) the resampling approaches.
-Both methods require an estimator $\widehat{\theta}_n$ such that for a suitable rate of convergence $r_n$, diverging to $\infty$, $r_n(\widehat{\theta}_n - \theta(P))$ converges in distribution.
-The Wald methods assume a parametric structure on the limiting distribution and use the quantiles of the estimated parametric limiting distribution to construct the confidence sets.
-The second (resampling) approach non-parametrically estimates the limiting distribution by resampling the available data.
-From the extensive study of both approaches in the literature, we know of numerous settings in which the corresponding confidence sets might not satisfy the guarantee of honest inference~\eqref{eq:def-honest-ci}.
-In particular, if the weak convergence of the normalized estimator is not ``continuous'' in $P$, the honest validity guarantee may fail for both Wald and resampling techniques~\citep{Andrews2000, andrews2010asymptotic, cattaneo2020bootstrap, cattaneo2023bootstrap}.
-An example of such ``continuity'' condition is the regularity of an estimator~\citep[Sec.
+\paragraph{Motivation: Irregular and High-dimensional Inference} Common approaches for constructing confidence sets include (i) Wald methods based on the limiting distribution of an estimator, and (ii) resampling methods.
+Both require an estimator $\widehat{\theta}_N$ such that, for a diverging sequence $r_N$, the scaled quantity $r_N(\widehat{\theta}_N - \theta(P^N))$ converges in distribution.
+Wald methods posit a parametric form for this limit and construct confidence sets from its quantiles, whereas resampling methods estimate the limiting distribution nonparametrically.
+In many settings, the honest validity guarantee~\eqref{eq:asymptotic-validity} can fail if the weak convergence of $r_N(\widehat{\theta}_N - \theta(P^N))$ is not continuous in $P^N$~\citep{Andrews2000, andrews2010asymptotic, cattaneo2020bootstrap, cattaneo2023bootstrap}.
+A classical example of such ``continuity'' is the regularity of the estimator~\citep[Sec.
 8.5]{van2000asymptotic}.
-We refer to the settings where such ``continuity'' condition fails (or equivalently, the estimator is ill-behaved) as irregular problems.
-It may be helpful to clarify that we consider cases where the functional $\theta(P)$ or estimator $\widehat{\theta}_n$ considered is ill-behaved to be irregular.
+We refer to the settings where such condition fails (or equivalently, the estimator is ill-behaved) as irregular problems.